nibscbioinformatics/nf-core-conva/README.md

 4. Start running your own analysis!

-    * Typical command for CNV analysis in the directory above the nf-cor-conva directory:
+    * Typical command for CNV analysis in the directory above the nf-core-conva directory:

         ```bash
         nextflow run nf-core-conva \